pulkitsingh3/Linear-Regression/README+(1).md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

+## Technologies Used
+- Python - version 3

 ## Conclusions
 - Feeling Temperature(atemp): A coefficient value of ‘0.535’ indicates that a temperature has significant impact on bike rentals.
 - Light_rainsnow: A coefficient value of ‘-0.237’ indicates that the light snow and rain deters people from renting out bikes.